pwnnex/ByeByeVPN/SECURITY.md

    — Private, auditable, integrates with the CVE process if needed.

 2. **ntc.party thread** — mention `@pwnnex` in the
-   [ByeByeVPN topic](https://ntc.party/) if the issue is minor and you prefer open discussion.
+   [ByeByeVPN topic NOT AVAILABLE RIGHT NOW](https://ntc.party/) if the issue is minor and you prefer open discussion.
 Anything sensitive should go via the GitHub advisory path above, not the public thread.